 Can you describe how you have gone about setting goals for a team you have worked with?

-Trying to find out: strategic goal setting; working with others; project management
+Trying to find out: Strategic goal setting; working with others; project management

-Good Answer: As above, you will be expected to think of an example to give – find a relatively challenging situation where deadlines were regular or were likely to be hard to meet, if you can.
+Good Answer: As mentioned above, you will be expected to think of an example to give – find a relatively challenging situation where deadlines were regular or were likely hard to meet.
 The more unusual the answer, the better.
 Remember the STAR principle.

 Poor Answer: No example given or example is very weak (i.e. where there was only one goal, or where the goal was not challenging).
 An answer that does not describe all four aspects of the STAR process might also be seen as unhelpful.

-Chapter 13: Developing Cross-Cultural Awareness
+Chapter 13: Developing cross-cultural awareness

-What do you think are the biggest issues currently facing international organisations?
+What do you think are the biggest issues currently being faced by international organisations?

 Trying to find out: Understanding and knowledge around geopolitical and global economic issues for international trade/multinational organisations; ability to provide a reasoned argument.

 Good Answer: A good answer will be well-reasoned and will provide examples to support the points being made.
-There is unlikely to be a ‘correct’ answer, but a strong answer will show a good awareness of key issues and will show an understanding of their impact.
+It is unlikely that there would be a ‘correct’ answer, but a strong answer will show a good awareness of key issues and will show an understanding of their impact.

 Poor Answer: A poor answer will be weak in reasoning and will probably not show a strong understanding of the key issues affecting international organisations.